Crusty Cranberry Nut No-Knead Bread (Bakery Style at Home)

 There is nothing quite like the smell of fresh bread baking, especially when it is this Crusty Cranberry Nut No-Knead Bread.
 This recipe proves that you do not need a fancy mixer or years of baking experience to create a bakery-quality loaf.
 With a shatteringly crisp crust and a chewy, airy interior studded with sweet cranberries and crunchy walnuts, it looks effortless and tastes gourmet.

 The magic of this bread is in the method.
 By allowing the dough to rest for a long period, it develops complex flavors and that signature rustic texture visible in the photos.
-The addition of honey gives the crumb a delightful springiness, making it the perfect vessel for a thick smear of salted butter.
+The addition of honey gives the crumb a delightful springiness, making it the perfect vessel for a thick smear of salted butter or, as I prefer, a dollop of fresh ricotta.

 Secrets to the Perfect Cranberry Nut No-Knead Bread